jogaudard/FATES_INCLINE/src/simulation_setup/simulation_setup_notes.md

 NB!
 Older versions of Panoply cannot open new NetCDF data.
 My Panoply version can open new model output after conversion to NetCDF4.

+### 4.2 Download files
-Then open a local wsl terminal and download the case folder and history archive:
+Download the case folder first, then download the outputs to that case folder.
+Open a local wsl terminal and download the case folder and history archive:

 ```
 rsync --info=progress2 -a evaler@betzy.sigma2.no:/cluster/work/users/evaler/noresm/FATES_INCLINE/cases/BA-GSWP3  /mnt/c/Users/evaler/model_output